 The virus is transmitted through prolonged exposure to respiratory droplets; sustained skin-to-skin contact; and contact with anything that has been contaminated with the fluids or sores of a person with MPV, like shared clothing or bedding.
 Most people recover in two to four weeks without treatment.

-The risk of MPV remains low in Dane County but members of the campus community should familiarize themselves with the symptoms, monitor their health, and avoid skin-to-skin contact with others who have a rash or skin sores.
+The risk of MPV remains low in Dane County but members of the campus community should familiarize themselves with the symptoms, monitor their health, and avoid skin-to-skin contact with others who have a rash that look like blisters or pimples.
 People with suspected or known exposure to someone with MPV should talk with a health care provider to determine if they are eligible to receive a vaccine.
 Students can contact University Health Services if they have concern over a potential exposure.
 Employees should consult their health care provider.

-People can get tested for MPV if they have skin lesions and symptoms consistent with the disease.
+People can get tested for MPV if they have a rash that looks like blisters or pimples and symptoms consistent with the disease.
 If students suspect they may have MPV, they can contact UHS via the MyUHS patient portal (select ‘make an appointment’ and follow the monkeypox prompts).